-Course Website: Links to Zoom meetings, video material, handouts, and homework assignments will be posted on the Canvas website.
+Course Website: Handouts and homework assignments will be posted on the Canvas website.

 Prerequisites: Students are expected to know probability theory, vector (i.e., multivariate) random variables, complex variables, and linear algebra.
 The minimal suggested prerequisites for the course are linear algebra and basic probability (e.g., ECE 109, ECE 174), as well as Matlab programming experience.
+A recommended prerequisite is the linear algebra class ECE 269.

 Bibliography: This course is based on lecture notes developed by Prof. Kenneth Kreutz-Delgado.
-The main required references are the textbooks.
+The main required textbook is